AyushmanJena/ObsidianBackup/ANGULAR/Angular Course Udemy/103 Routing (prev. Angular 16).md

 ## Routing and Building Multi-page Single Page Applications

-- Up untill now we were using the same page and making changes to it
+- Up until now we were using the same page and making changes to it

 Routing helps you to change what the user sees in a single page app.
 Showing and hiding portions of the display that correspond to particular components, rather than going out to the server to get a new page.